 I know exactly how you feel right now, but fear not!
 The bike is not necessarily trashed; you can most likely salvage it without breaking the bank.

 Yes, there are a lot of steps, but not all are too time-consuming.
-Time-vise you should set aside the better half of a day to do this properly.
+Time-wise, you should set aside the better half of a day to do this properly.

-If you skip some steps or parts of the steps, you may find yourself paying the consequences later, so take your time to do it properly.
+If you skip some or parts of the steps, you may pay the consequences later, so take your time to do it properly.

-Before I get into the actual steps, I’ll address why water sometimes may enter your engine.
-Because it is not only when you sink the bike to the bottom of the ocean this may happen.
+Before I get into the steps, I’ll address why water may sometimes enter your engine.
+It is not only when you sink the bike to the bottom of the ocean this may happen.

 If you ride fast through deep water, it may splash up into the air intake, sucking water into the engine.
 Riders who intentionally ride in waist-deep mud install snorkels to prevent this from happening, but you are not safe even then.

-When adequate amounts of water enter the engine, it will hydro lock.
-And it actually takes a surprisingly small amount of water for this to happen.
+When ample amounts of water enter the engine, it will hydro lock.
+The amount of water needed for this to happen is surprisingly tiny.

 I won’t get too technical as I’m not claiming to be a trained mechanic.
-But basically, what happens is that when the piston goes up in the cylinder, it compresses the air above the piston just as it is supposed to.
+Basically, what happens is that when the piston goes up in the cylinder, it compresses the air above the piston just as it is supposed to.

-But unlike air, water cannot be compressed, at least very little.
+But water cannot be compressed, at least very little, unlike air.
 So if you get more water inside the cylinder than the volume above the piston, when it is at its highest point (not very much!), the excess water has nowhere to go.

 The piston cannot complete its travel.
-It’s like trying to fit 2 liters of water inside a 1-liter bottle.
+It’s like squeezing 2 liters of water inside a 1-liter bottle.
 It cannot be done.

 When this happens, one of two things will occur:

-If you are lucky, all that happens is that the engine stops; it dies out instantly when the piston cannot travel any further.
-This is a more likely outcome if the hydro lock happens when the engine is idling or when you are not using too much power.
+If you are lucky, all that happens is that the engine stops when the piston cannot travel any further.
+This is more likely if the hydro lock occurs when the engine is idling or you are not using too much power.

 The engine can also die out before any damage is done to the engine if it chokes out because of water entering the air/fuel mixture.

-If you have completed this guide, including installing new spark-plugs, and the engine still won’t run, or it runs rough, it’s time to start thinking of calling your favorite mechanic.
+If you have completed this guide, including installing new spark plugs, and the engine still won’t run or runs rough, it’s time to start thinking of calling your favorite mechanic.

-A simple compression test may give you a good indication if everything is as it’s supposed to be.
+A simple compression test may indicate if everything is as it’s supposed to be.

-But now you have quite a lot of work ahead of you, so let’s start recovering!
+But enough with the what’s and if’s.
+You have quite a lot of work ahead of you, so let’s start recovering!

 As soon as you get water into the engine, hit the kill switch and get a buddy.
-The bike needs to get out of the water as soon as possible to prevent more water from seeping in everywhere.
+The bike must get out of the water as quickly as possible to prevent more water from seeping everywhere.

 You will need a winch, or a tugboat, depending on how deep of a mess you’ve gotten yourself in.